-Around 400 girls’ rights activists will meet in Paris on International Day of the Girl on October 11 to demand equality and justice for girls who can be the leaders of tomorrow.
+Around 400 girls’ rights activists met in Paris on International Day of the Girl on October 11 to demand equality and justice for girls who can be the leaders of tomorrow.

-Paris is this year’s global capital for #GirlsTakeover action.
-The city will host the first in a series of annual summits, where the focus is on supporting girls' leadership.
+Paris was 2017's global capital for #GirlsTakeover action, hosting the first in a series of annual summits, where the focus is on supporting girls' leadership.

-In partnership with the Mayor of Paris, we will hold a series of events to call for long-term commitments by global leaders to increase girls’ power, influence and capacity to lead.
+In partnership with the Mayor of Paris, we held a series of events to call for long-term commitments by global leaders to increase girls’ power, influence and capacity to lead.

-The girls’ rights summit will be attended by leading figures from government, entertainment, business, sport and media, including:
+The girls’ rights summit was attended by leading figures from government, entertainment, business, sport and media, including:

 - Ingrid Nilsen, the YouTube star who interviewed former US president Barack Obama about gender equality.

 - Mariane Pearl, journalist and managing editor of the Chime for Change initiative for girls’ and women’s empowerment.

 - Yassmin Abdel-Magied, Sudanese Australian Muslim feminist activist, author, mechanical engineer and Marie Claire Woman of the Future 2012.

 - Clara Gaymard, President of the Women’s Forum for the Economy and Society, the world’s leading platform featuring women’s voices on major social and economic issues.

 - Kristen Visbal, the world-renowned sculptor and activist who created the famous Fearless Girl sculpture, made to promote workplace gender diversity and encourage companies to recruit more women to their boards.